melezhik/advent/2022/SparrowCI_pipelines_cascades_of_fun.md

 # That is it?

-Yes and ... no you can read all that stuff in more boring, none holiday manner on [SparrowCI](https://ci.sparrowhub.io) site, but don't forget - SparrowCI is FUN.
+Yes and ... no - you can read all that _technical_ stuff in more boring, none holiday manner on [SparrowCI](https://ci.sparrowhub.io) site, but don't forget - SparrowCI is FUN.